How to Increase Awareness and Reduce Gaps in Palliative Care for Minorities

 - Proceedings of a Workshop: Download the free PDF of the discussions and learnings from the workshop.
 You can also pre-order the paperback copy with this same link.

 - Slides and Videos from Workshop: Download slides from each workshop speaker and watch videos of their presentations.
-The list of speakers, moderators, and other event details are included here.

 As told to Saskia Siderow, Ormond House LLC